 Where do you start?
 How do you DIY your own worm composting, and how do you get the right bin and the right worms?

 On this episode of the Beginner’s Garden Podcast and in the article below, Emily Leuba from the Crazy Worm Lady shares all you need to know about the fascinating world of composting with worms.
-She answers the most frequently asked questions, and in the guide you can grab at the end of the post, she’ll take you step-by-step with instructions and materials you’ll need to get started with vermicomposting yourself!
+She answers the most frequently asked questions to help you get started in worm composting yourself!

 Click to listen to our conversation or continue reading the article below.

 The difference between worm composting and traditional composting is that in a traditional compost process it can be difficult to maintain the right temperature.
 If your compost pile doesn’t get hot enough, it will take longer to produce compost.
 One of the advantages of worm composting vs. traditional composting is that you can have worm compost ready in a month or so instead of several months for traditional composting.

 There are other advantages to vermicomposting.
 The worm castings (the resulting worm compost) help prevent pests.
 One way they do this is by creating a barrier that keeps insects like aphids from taking over your plants.
 It also helps to prevent the damping off disease of young seed starts.
 Some early studies have shown that plants fed with worm castings are more nutrient dense that plants without.